 During this itinerary, I will combine the visit of Drachenburg and the Geierlay suspension bridge.
 It is a good combo between culture, nature, and relaxation with a sauna arrangement during the trip to feel completely at ease.

 I would suggest leaving Saturday morning for an exciting day at the castle.
-You will find good indications along the road mentioning "Schloss Drachenburg" which could be translated to the Dragon Castle.
-The whole area is built around the dragon theme and it is just dreamy to discover.
+You will find good indications along the road mentioning "Schloss Drachenburg" which could be translated into the Dragon Castle.
+The whole area is built around the dragon theme, and it is just dreamy to discover.

-Drive all the way till the parking which will be 2 euros for a whole day that you can pay at the parking meter.
+Drive all the way to the parking which will be 2 euros for a whole day and you can pay at the parking meter.
 Hike up the road towards the castle.
 You will come across different buildings such as a dragon museum as well as a restaurant.
 The castle is on your left-hand side towards the road that is going up, where you will find reception.

 Entrance fee: 7€ for adults & 5€ for children

 Opening hours: 11:00 - 18:00

 The castle has multiple floors to visit, but my ultimate favorite would be the lookout tower.
 I was so exhausted after all those stairs!
 But in the end, you will have an incredible view of the beautiful natural setting of the Drachenfels hill.